Siddharth-2954/summerinternship2024_D23IT177/README.md

 #### ╰┈➤ Day 2: Troubleshooting and System Review
+* **Task :**
   - Continued troubleshooting and working on solving the product image error
   - Explored more about React components and practiced implementing them
   - Reviewed the expense management system and noted areas for improvement
   - Made some changes in Bootstrap CSS for the product management system